 Below are the steps to Generate a Client ID and Secret Key

-The ServiceTitan admin should log into the ServiceTitan app either in integration or production (coming soon) environment.
+User with admin permissions should log into the ServiceTitan UI either in integration or production environment.
 Note: Client ID & Secret Key are specific to the environment in which they are generated and should be used accordingly.

 In the left hand menu, click Integrations>API Application Access.
 The Manage API Application Access screen opens.

 Click Connect New App.
 If you have existing apps you will see them listed here.

 Note:If you don't see the app you want to connect to ask the developer of the app to add your tenant ID through the developer portal.

 Choose the app you would like to connect to.